Advanced Features

 Client Delivery Example

-Serve client galleries on wildcard subdomains with authentication:
+Serve client galleries on wildcard subdomains with authentication.

 hostnames = ["*.clients.example.com"]